Summary for Decision-Makers

 7. Biotechnology in Agriculture: Growing Smarter, Not Just Bigger

 Biotechnology is transforming agriculture far beyond genetically modified organisms (GMOs).
-In 2025, it’s about precision, resilience, and sustainability — solving real-world problems like food insecurity, climate volatility, and inefficient farming.
+In 2026, it is about precision, resilience, and sustainability, solving real-world problems like food insecurity, climate volatility, and inefficient farming.

 Through advances in genetic engineering, CRISPR gene editing, and molecular biology, agricultural SMEs can now optimize crops for drought resistance, higher nutritional value, and faster growth — all while reducing dependency on chemical inputs.